LynneYan/HomologyDR_Tearing/README.md

     (HomologyDR-demo-env) $ python LandmarkingDR_synthetic_dataset.py
     (HomologyDR-demo-env) $ python Tearing.py

-#### Note
+### Note

-You can run all the codes except stage 4 in "LandmarkingDR_synthetic_dataset.py" and "LandmarkingDR_Realword_dataset.py".
+Following steps above, you can run all the codes except stage 4 in "LandmarkingDR_synthetic_dataset.py" and "LandmarkingDR_Realword_dataset.py".
 Stage 4 compares the results of our algorithm with classic isomap and random landmark isomap.
 This evaluztion uses 1-D wasserstein distance residual variance.
-You need to install [Ripser](https://github.com/Ripser/ripser) and [Hera](https://bitbucket.org/grey_narn/hera) to run the following stage.
+You need to install [Ripser](https://github.com/Ripser/ripser) and [Hera](https://bitbucket.org/grey_narn/hera) to run the this stage.

 # License